Article - Courts and Judicial Proceedings

-(b) (1) Upon written request made by the claimant within 30 days of the date the claim is served, the defendant shall produce documentary evidence that would be otherwise discoverable, if the documentary evidence is reasonably necessary in order to obtain a certificate of a qualified expert.
+(b) (1) Subject to paragraph (2) of this subsection, on written request made by the claimant within 30 days of the date the claim is served, the defendant shall produce documentary evidence that would be otherwise discoverable, if the documentary evidence is reasonably necessary in order to obtain a certificate of a qualified expert.

-(2) The time for filing a certificate of a qualified expert shall begin on the date on which the defendant’s production of the documentary evidence under paragraph (1) of this subsection is completed.
+(3) The time for filing a certificate of a qualified expert shall begin on the date on which the defendant’s production of the documentary evidence under paragraph (1) or (2) of this subsection is completed.

-(3) The defendant’s failure to produce the requested documentary evidence under paragraph (1) of this subsection shall constitute a waiver of the requirement that the claimant file a certificate of a qualified expert as to that defendant.
+(4) The defendant’s failure to produce the requested documentary evidence under paragraph (1) or (2) of this subsection shall constitute a waiver of the requirement that the claimant file a certificate of a qualified expert as to that defendant.